Default header image

 NEUR*6100 Seminar in Neuroscience

-This course provides a monthly point of contact for all students in the Collaborative Neuroscience Specialization.
-Through exposure to a broad scope of research in the field of Neuroscience, students develop the skills to critically evaluate others’ research, as well as their own.
-Faculty and graduate students in the Collaborative Neuroscience Specialization meet and discuss research interests and progress.
+This course provides a monthly point of contact for all students in the Neuroscience Collaborative Specialization.
+Through exposure to a broad scope of research in the field of neuroscience, students develop the skills to critically evaluate others’ research, as well as their own.
+Faculty and graduate students in the Neuroscience Collaborative Specialization meet and discuss research interests and progress.
 The seminar features a mix of invited speakers from other Institutions and from within the University of Guelph community.

-2021/2022 Seminar Schedule 3:30PM-5:00PM
+2025/2026 Seminar Schedule 3:30PM-5:00PM